Belgrade Book Fair: The Guest of Honor Country

 The Guest of Honor may feature at the Fair the authors from its country, translators, publishers, distributors, as well as all those connected to the book in different ways.
 Establishing strong and live cultural connections is one of the most important event objectives and in this respect the Guest of Honor institution is extremely important.

-The previous Guests of Honors were Norway (2002), Canada (2003), France (2004), UK (2005), United States (2006), Italy (2007), Japan (2008), Greece (2009), Sweden (2010), Portuguese language (2011), Hungary (2012), Poland (2013), China (2014), Russia (2015) and Iran (2016), Litarture in German Language (Germany, Austria, Switzerland and Liechtenstein) - 2017, Kingdom of Morocco (2018) and Arab Republic of Egypt (2019).
+The previous Guests of Honor were: